Showing posts with label ashford. Show all posts

 If you've ever wondered how many establishments you'd need to visit to say you had been to every pub in Ashford the general answer would be 'Not as many as a few years ago.'
 Whilst this is sadly true, let's see how many we can tally up.
 I've included traditional venues that now include restaurants and hotel facilities as long as they remain venues where customers can merely go for a drink:

-Town Centre (13): The County Hotel (Wetherspoons), the Glass House, Valerie's Wine Bar, Itaca's Cocktail Bar, the George, the Old Golden Magpie (Ashford Music Shop site), Durbar (formerly the Auction House), Players (formerly the Phoenix), the Taproom, Matches Sports Bar, Cappadocia (restaurant and jazz bar - formerly Platform Five), Made Inn (at the Coachworks) and the Star.
+Town Centre (11): The County Hotel (Wetherspoons), the Glass House, Valerie's Wine Bar, the George, the Old Golden Magpie (Ashford Music Shop site), Durbar (formerly the Auction House), Jay’s Soul Food (formerly the New Prince of Wales), Players (formerly the Phoenix), the Swan, the Taproom and the Coachworks.

 Willesborough axis (7): The New Fox (formerly the Windmill), the Alfred Arms, the Albion, the William Harvey, the Blacksmith's Arms, Hooden Smokehouse, the French Connection.